-- (1) All executives and employees shall operate with quality management system of occupational health and safety, and environment as it optimizes efficiency and effectiveness for the best interest of the Company. - (2) Executives and employees must adhere to and work in compliance with laws, policies and regulations concerning quality standard of occupational health and safety, and environment. - (3) The Company shall undertake any measures to control and prevent loss from fire accident, physical accident, loss or damage of property, security breach, wrong procedure, and operational errors, as well as ensure safe working environment for the employee.
+- (1) All executives and employees shall operate with quality management system of occupational health and safety, and environment as it optimizes efficiency and effectiveness for the best interest of the Company. - (2) Executives and employees must adhere to and work in compliance with laws, policies and regulations concerning quality standard of occupational health and safety, and environment. - (3) The Company shall undertake any measures to control and prevent losses caused by fire accident, physical accident, loss or damage of property, security breach, wrong procedure, and operational errors, as well as ensure safe working environment for the employee.
 It is executives' and employees' duty to report accidents by strictly following established protocol. - (4) The Company shall establish an emergency control and prevention plan for all work areas as well as an organization's emergency and crisis management plan to prepare countermeasures for situations that may occur.
-Moreover, the Company shall also undertake preparation for other crisis that may cause the business suspension or defamation to the organization.

-- (5) The Company shall communicate and advocate employees and stakeholders about policies, regulations, processes and cautions concerning quality, safety, occupational health and environment in order to bring into practice with accuracy without any harm to health, properties and environment. - (6) The Company shall promote and create awareness of quality, safety, occupational health and environment to be applied to employees' everyday work. - (7) The Company shall provide trainings for employees and assign supervisors with additional responsibility of managing operation with safety systems and continually adhering to operate with it. - (8) The Company shall improve standards of safety and environment to international standards for better quality of working life and environment. - (9) The Company is committed to continuous corporation on social responsibility in terms of quality, safety, occupational health and environment.
-The Company recognizes the importance of environment, safety of stakeholders and social responsibility activities and plans to preserve the environment and develop living quality for the community in accordance with the principles of sustainable development. - (10) The Company participated in the Eco-Industrial Town Project in 15 provinces, Green Industry Project, CSR-DIW, Development of Circular Economy and Low Carbon Industry Project, and Eco Factory Project organized by the Department of Industrial Works in order to improve the environmental management, safety, energy conservation, environmental-friendly manufacturing process and good use of energy and resources.
-In year 2021, the Company has enrolled employees to the following activities. - (A) "Development of Circular Economy and Low Carbon Industry", dated August 23, 2021, organized by the Ministry of Industry. - (B) "Eco Factory", dated February 23, 2021, organized by the Ministry of Industry. - (C) "Basic Fire Fighting and Evacuation Fire Drill Training for Year 2021", dated November 23, 2021, at the Ayutthaya Coal Distribution Center.
+Moreover, the Company shall also undertake preparation for other crisis that may cause the business suspension or defamation to the organization. - (5) The Company shall communicate and advocate employees and stakeholders about policies, regulations, processes and cautions concerning quality, safety, occupational health and environment in order to bring into practice with accuracy without any harm to health, properties and environment. - (6) The Company shall promote and create awareness of quality, safety, occupational health and environment to be applied to employees' everyday work. - (7) The Company shall provide trainings for employees and assign supervisors with additional responsibility of managing operation with safety systems and continually adhering to operate with it. - (8) The Company shall improve standards of safety and environment to international standards for better quality of working life and environment. - (9) The Company is committed to continuous corporation on social responsibility in terms of quality, safety, occupational health and environment.
+The Company recognizes the importance of environment, safety of stakeholders and social responsibility activities and plans to preserve the environment and develop living quality for the community in accordance with the principles of sustainable development. - (10) The Company participated in the Eco-Industrial Town Project in 15 provinces, Green Industry Project, CSR-DIW, Development of Circular Economy and Low Carbon Industry Project, and Eco Factory Project organized by the Department of Industrial Works, in order to improve the environmental management, safety, energy conservation, environmental-friendly manufacturing process and good use of energy and resources.
+In year 2022, the Company has enrolled employees to the following activities - (A) A seminar on the topic of "Toward 2065 Thailand Net Emissions Goal" dated May 31, 2022, conducted by the Embassy of France in Thailand. - (B) A seminar on the topic of "Connecting Corporates and Investors through Environmental Disclosure" dated June 2, 2022, conducted in collaboration between the SEC and the UK Government and CDP. - (C) A seminar on the topic of "Greenhouse Gas Reduction Targets, Reduction Guidelines, Reporting and Compensation" dated July 11, 2022, conducted by the Stock Exchange of Thailand. - (D) A seminar on the topic of "Energy Symposium 2022: Adaptation and Survival of Thai Industrial Sector to the Global Energy Crisis" dated September 12, 2022, conducted by the Institute of Industrial Energy. - (E) A training course on "Basic Fire Fighting and Evacuation Fire Drill Training for Year 2022", dated September 21, 2022, at the Ayutthaya Coal Distribution Center.